This Specimen has been sold.

 This is a beautifully prepared string of seven articulated Ichthyosaur (Stenopterygius sp.) vertebrae.
 The entire string measures 5.7" long and all of the vertebrae are very three dimensional, with partial processes attached.
 It was collected from the Upper Lias - Lower Jurassic, Posidonia Shale of South Western, Germany.
 A very aesthetic display piece, comes with an acrylic display stand.

-Ichthyosaurs ("Fish Lizard") was a giant marine reptile which thrived from much of the Mesozoic era.
+("Fish Lizard") was a giant marine reptile which thrived from much of the Mesozoic era.
 They evolved in the mid Triassic from a group of unidentified land reptiles which transitioned back into the water.
 This line evolved in parallel fashion to the ancestors of today's dolphins and whales, something known as convergent evolution.

 Ichthyosaurs are not fish.
-Their resemblance to them is an example of two groups adapting to their environment with similar adaptations without having a common ancestor.
-This is called convergent evolution.
-Ichthyosaurs were reptiles with lungs that had to surface to breathe.
-Fish have gills that take dissolved oxygen from water.
-Ichthyosaurs looked like swordfish or dolphins.
-Their bodies were larger near the head and tapered to a sleek crescent-shaped tail.
-Ichthyosaurs had one of the largest eyes relative to body size of any organism; it is presumed that this allowed them to move throughout the water column to find prey.
-The crescent tail allowed them to reach tremendous speed in the water.
-Some estimates put the top speed of the fastest species above 30 mph.
-Like most fish living today, it is thought that Ichthyosaurus was dark colored on its back and sides and light on its belly.
+Their resemblance to them is an example of two groups adapting to their environment with similar adaptations without having a common ancestor, otherwise known as convergent evolution.
+Ichthyosaurs were reptiles with lungs that had to surface to breathe, while fish have gills that take dissolved oxygen from water.
+Ichthyosaurs looked like swordfish or dolphins: their bodies were larger near the head and tapered to a sleek, crescent-shaped tail.

 SPECIES